 However, these are not choices to be made lightly, as long-term residential treatment does require a substantial time commitment, and possibly a significant financial one as well, depending on what someone’s insurance policy is going to cover.

 But a residential treatment program can be what makes all the difference in terms of having a successful recovery and lowering the chances of a post-recovery relapse.
-Long-term residential drug treatment is generally the best option for those who:

 Post-treatment, relapse is fairly common among those who are recovering from substance abuse.
 According to the National Institute on Drug Abuse (NIDA), between 40 percent to 60 percent of those dealing with a substance use disorder will relapse at some point in their lives, sometimes even years after maintaining sobriety.